lightning-js/solid/README.md

 // Log out solid rendering information
 // This is removed for Prod builds for performance Config.debug = false;

+// Enable or disable all animations
+Config.animations = true;

 // Set defaults for all <Text>
 Config.fontSettings.fontFamily = 'Ubuntu';